opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

    network’s ability to support real-time applications in which a large amount of frame loss will rapidly degrade service quality.

-4. Burst test assesses the buffering capability of a switch.
+4. Burst test assesses the buffering capability of a virtual switch.
 It measures the maximum number of frames received at full line rate before a frame is lost.
 In carrier Ethernet networks, this measurement validates the excess information rate (EIR) as defined in